martexcoin/martexcoin_4x/CONTRIBUTING.md

 Refactoring is a necessary part of any software project's evolution.
 The following guidelines cover refactoring pull requests for the project.

-There are three categories of refactoring, code only moves, code style fixes, code refactoring.
-In general refactoring pull requests should not mix these three kinds of activity in order to make refactoring pull requests easy to review and uncontroversial.
+There are three categories of refactoring: code-only moves, code style fixes, and code refactoring.
+In general, refactoring pull requests should not mix these three kinds of activities in order to make refactoring pull requests easy to review and uncontroversial.
 In all cases, refactoring PRs must not change the behaviour of code within the pull request (bugs must be preserved as is).

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.

+Pull requests that refactor the code should not be made by new contributors.
+It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).

+Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 "Decision Making" Process